 - Stick to your problem, unless you think it’s related.
 If you are seeing your chiropractor because of back pain, don’t ask the massage therapist about your gout.
 If you believe that your migraines might be related to your back pain, however, ask to speak to the chiropractor regarding this.

 - Participate mentally.
 Your mindset is as important as the work you put into your therapy.
 Be positive and picture yourself fully healed and feeling great.

 Your best sign that your physical therapy modalities are progressing well is a noticeable amount of time spent performing daily activities without pain and the return to what would be considered a normal range of motion.

-Better Health Chiropractic and Rehab is unique in that it offers you physical rehabilitation, physical therapy modalities, and manual modalities such as chiropractic adjustments and massage therapy all in one location.
+Better Health Chiropractic and Physical Rehab is unique in that it offers you physical rehabilitation, physical therapy modalities, and manual modalities such as chiropractic adjustments and massage therapy all in one location.
 This is a superior idea whose time has come and is a huge improvement from making separate appointments and driving to several locations for different treatments.

 The helpful staff will be happy to help you set up appointments, check with your insurance, and guide you through the entire process from start to finish.
-Better Health was recently named one of the top 3 chiropractors in Anchorage, so you know this is a healthcare facility that you can rely on and trust.

 Don’t wait another day!
 Call one of our 4 locations today for a same day appointment.
 We are the only clinic that offers the 3-promise pledge that ensures your complete satisfaction.
 Get started on the road to healing and make an appointment online today by clicking here or give us a call at 1.877.346.5255.
 This is one call you won’t regret making!